Francesco Moriero: Coaching career

 In 2006, soon after having successfully ended his studies at the Coverciano football coaching school, Moriero was appointed head coach of Ivorian club Africa Sports.
 On 27 July 2007, Africa Sports announced that they have sacked Moriero, appointing his assistant Salvatore Nobile as new boss.

 On 7 August, Moriero signed for Serie C1's Lanciano, guiding the club under massive financial issues that successively led to bankrupt, an auction-regulated sale and point deductions throughout the season.
-He successively guided F.C.
-Crotone to win the Lega Pro Prima Divisione playoffs and achieve promotion to Serie B in the 2008–09 season.
+He successively guided FC Crotone to win the Lega Pro Prima Divisione playoffs and achieve promotion to Serie B in the 2008–09 season.

 He then served as head coach of Serie B club Frosinone from July 2009 to April 2010.

 In September 2010 he was named new head coach of Grosseto in the Italian Serie B, replacing Luigi Apolloni, but was dismissed later in January 2011 due to poor results.
 In the season 2012–13 he was again named head coach of Grosseto, but on 1 October 2012 he was sacked.

 On 30 June 2013, Moriero signed with his former club, Lecce, although he was dismissed 24 September.

 On 1 July 2014, he was hired by Catanzaro, although he was later sacked once again by the club on 9 November.

 In May 2017 he was appointed coach of Sambenedettese.
 He was fired in November, but was later called back in April 2018.
 He left the club again on 30 June 2018.

 In June 2019 he joined Cavese, but was fired in September after 4 Serie C matches without wins.

 On 30 December 2020, he was announced as the new head coach of Albanian club Dinamo Tirana, with Fabrizio Miccoli as his assistant.
 On 2 March 2021, both Moriero and Miccoli resigned from their coaching roles at the club, after having been in charge of only two league games for the Albanian club.

-On 21 October 2021, Moriero was unveiled as the new head coach of the Maldives national football team on a two-year deal.
+On 21 October 2021, Moriero was unveiled as the new head coach of the Maldives national football team on a two-year deal; his appointment made Moriero the first ever coach from a World Cup winning country to coach the Maldives in the history.